 Average Page Views: The average page viewed per visitor

-Webpage size: You need to know the size of the web pages your website has.
+Webpage size: You need to know the size of the web pages your website or blog has.
 Try online tools like GTmetrix, Northcutt or Pingdom.

 Average File Size: The total file size divided by the number of files.